cmadland/web-hub/pages/06.presentations/03.candidacy/presentation.md

 > Use the chat to enter a word or three that represents 'assessment in online higher education'.
 How would you finish the sentence that begins 'Assessment is...'?

-[notes]
-Responses might relate to purposes of assessment, reactions to assessment, beliefs about assessment, the results of assessment...
-[/notes]

 ---